bojko108/cadastre-map-center/README.md

 Developed as a chrome extension, this tool can be used to copy map's center coordinates to your clipboard.

 This extension can be used in [https://kais.cadastre.bg/bg/Map](https://kais.cadastre.bg/bg/Map) site only.
-When enabled it adds a new button in map's toolbar which can be used to copy map's center coordinates to the clipboard. `The result is always in UTM 35N coordinаte system`!
+When enabled it adds two new buttons in map's toolbar:

+- `Copy coordinates` - which can be used to copy map's center coordinates to the clipboard. **The result is always in UTM 35N coordinаte system**!
+- `Open SLK` - which can open SLK in new tab and zoom to current cadastral map location.

 # How to install